EvictionLab/eviction-lab-website/content/eviction-tracking/wisconsin.md

 {{%/ report_chart %}}

 {{% report_map shapes="/uploads/WI_shapes.geojson" data="/uploads/wisconsin_map.csv" %}}

 # The geography of changes in eviction filings

 Wisconsin is divided into 72 counties.
 In each of those counties, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data were collected by [January Advisors](https://www.januaryadvisors.com/).
-Historical averages cover the years 2016-2018 and were taken from Eviction Lab data.
+Historical averages were taken from Eviction Lab data and cover the years 2016-2018.
 2. County breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.

 {{%/ report_map %}}